The Haunting in Connecticut: Factual basis

 Promotional material for the film claimed that it was "based on true events" experienced by the Snedeker family of Southington, Connecticut, in 1986.
-Ed and Lorraine Warren claimed that the Snedeker house was a former funeral home where morticians regularly practiced necromancy, and that there were "powerful" supernatural "forces at work" that were cured by an exorcism.
-Carmen Snedeker's claims of haunting by an "evil entity" and subsequent exorcism were dramatized in episodes of the television series A Haunting, Paranormal Witness and Mysteries at the Museum.
+Paranormal investigators Ed and Lorraine Warren claimed that the Snedeker house was a former funeral home where morticians regularly practiced necromancy and engaged in necrophilia, and that there were "powerful" supernatural "forces at work" that were cured by an exorcism.
+Carmen Snedeker's claims of haunting by an "evil entity" and subsequent exorcism were dramatized in episodes of the television series A Haunting (2002), Paranormal Witness (2012), and Mysteries at the Museum (2014).

 However, according to skeptical investigator Benjamin Radford, there is "little or no proof that anything supernatural occurred at the house."
 Radford wrote that author Ray Garton was employed by the Warrens to write the supposedly "true story" and was instructed by Ed Warren, "You've got some of the story — just use what works and make the rest up… Just make it up and make it scary."

-Researcher Joe Nickell has dismissed the story as a hoax.
+Researcher Joe Nickell has dismissed the story as a hoax, and claimed that the Snedekers' landlady "found the whole story ridiculous," adding that no residents before or since had experienced anything unusual in the home.
+The landlady also noted that, despite their claims of paranormal activity, the Snedekers continued to reside in the home for over two years before deciding to leave.
 Nickell noted that since Ed Warren died in 2006, some of his coauthors have admitted he "told them to make up incidents and details to create scary stories."
+In an interview prior to the film's release, Lorraine Warren commented:

+The movie is very, very loosely based on the actual investigation...
+It was back in the '80s.
+We were called, it was very late at night, that Ed and I were called by a woman and her niece who were living with her at the time...
+The boys were the first to start talking about things they had seen and experienced, saying they were terrified.
+The parents were kind of chastising the kids—they thought it was all crazy.
+But the kids were so scared they started sleeping on the floor in the living room.
+It finally got to the point where we contacted the bishop’s office in Hartford.
+Thank God he was very open to our work and what was going on.
+He sent two priests to the house and both of these priests were very high in the church.
+One had been used as an exorcist.
+They came to the house and said mass.